AN UNORTHODOX BUT VISIONARY MAN

 WHITNEY BENEFITS FOUNDATION

 Edward A. Whitney willed his estate to establish Whitney Benefits, creating the first educational foundation in Wyoming.
 According to his original trustees, Whitney spent three decades of his life planning his gift to the people of Sheridan County.
 He made extensive investigations in the East as to how trust funds were structured for education, and repeatedly asked his three associates, later to become the trustees of his estate, for suggestions.
 The foundation was established in 1927, ten years after his death in 1917, as provided by his will.
 In the years since the establishment of the foundation the earnings from the trust have provided over $46 million in interest-free loans to over 6,100 local students, contributed over $101 million to Sheridan College, provided over $11.7 million to the YMCA, built Whitney Commons Park and the Sheridan Ice Rink, established the downtown Whitney Center which houses the Sheridan College Simulation Center, and benefited the area and its people in many other ways.
 Whitney left two legacies: an educational foundation, Whitney Benefits, and an unorthodox but visionary will that has become one of most enduring legal instruments in Wyoming trust law.
 Whitney is famously remembered for the quote, “My estate does not belong to me; I am only its steward, it belongs to the people and I dare not be careless with it.”
 The will was Whitney’s passion and he never let it rest.
 He began writing the document in 1890 and was still amending it weeks before he died in 1917.
 The will establishes that the foundation can fund three areas:1.
 To create an interest free student loan program to help both “the hand worker and the brain worker” with educational expenses.
 2. To create a community center for the advancement of education and benefit the residents of Sheridan County that must be located in the city of Sheridan.
 3. To establish and fund an agricultural college in Sheridan, Wyoming.
 In 2011, Whitney Benefits announced the launch of two individual books regarding Edward A. Whitney and the Whitney Benefits foundation by Sam Western.
-The books “The History of Whitney Benefits” and “Solace in Numbers,” a biography of Edward A. Whitney, are available at Sheridan Stationery Books Gallery located in Sheridan. -- --- -- Follow this link to read the eulogy from Mr. Whitney's funeral services held at 2:00 pm on Tuesday, November 20th, 1917 as read by Rev. C.F.
+The books “The History of Whitney Benefits” and “Solace in Numbers,” a biography of Edward A. Whitney, are available at the Whitney Benefits office in Sheridan. -- --- -- Follow this link to read the eulogy from Mr. Whitney's funeral services held at 2:00 pm on Tuesday, November 20th, 1917 as read by Rev. C.F.
 Fisher.

 Edward A. Whitney